-6.4.6 Management Succession Plan
+6.4.8 Management Succession Plan

 In order to prevent the impact of the company's operation, the Company has prepared a succession plan for Managing Director and management in case of emergency situation or retirement.
 The company has authorized higher-level management to appoint representatives as well as allowed Managing Director and management to share knowledge to capable person to be such representatives by considering their qualification, knowledge, ability and experience that required by such positions.
+Moreover, the progress reports and a summary of the results of operations regarding the management succession plan must be reported to the Board of Director at least once a year or when there are significant changes.

-6.4.7 Director development
+6.4.9 Director development